praveentcom/applaunch-wiki/data/content/refund.md

 ### 1.4 Currency and Payment Methods

-- All prices are displayed in **CURRENCY** unless otherwise indicated
+- All prices are displayed in {{CURRENCY}} unless otherwise indicated
 - Refunds will be issued in the currency of the original purchase
 - Refunds are returned to the original payment method used for purchase
 - Currency exchange rates may differ between purchase and refund, potentially affecting the amount received